Kidswatter/Kidsybot/FAQ.md

 You have entered the wrong login details in the options file.
 Open the file and edit it *and remember to save*.
 Yes, people have forgotten to save.

 ### http://puu.sh/m6hkf/40eec0910c.png
-The bot needs permission to delete messages other than its own.
+The bot needs permission to delete messages (besides its own).
 An option to toggle this behavior will be added in the future.

 ### `AttributeError: module 'discord' has no attribute 'opus'`
 The old version of discord.py (which you get by running `pip install discord.py`) doesn't support voice; only the async branch does.
 You need git to install the async branch, which is why we have you install git.